bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 Wait, I signed a contract with one of those magical seals on - I have to do it!
 SHIT!*

-He placed his hands clasped together in front of his snout, as he started to clap his fingertips together.
+He placed his hands clasped together in front of his snout, as he started to tap his fingertips together.

 *There has got to be a solution to this - come on, Adrex - think!
 If I don't deliver, the Xhorhasian Empire will come after me.
 If I deliver, Vox Machina will come after me.
 That means I... have... to please them both?
 Gah - how can I make something by not making it?
-Do a half-assed job, so neither consider me to be worth a treat, and claiming the task to be impossible?
+Do a half-assed job, so neither consider me to be worth a threat, and claim the task to be impossible?
 Wait, that might actually work.*

 The finger clapping stopped only for a brief moment, before they continued.